 ACADEMIC PROBATION

-Students will be placed on academic probation, which may lead to dismissal from IEC, when they:
+Students will be placed on academic probation, which may lead to dismissal from IEC, when they partake in disruptive behavior.

-show a consistent lack of progress

-fail to attend the minimum number of required classes(see Attendance policy)

-fail to pass a level after two attempts

-partake in disruptive behavior

 Students who are placed on academic probation are informed of their status in writing before they register for the next level.
 They must show progress during each subsequent course and comply with all of the IEC Academic and Social Rules of Conduct, as described in the Student Handbook, in order to continue as an IEC student.
 Once students are placed on Academic Probation they remain on Academic Probation until they leave IEC.

 APPEAL

-Students may appeal their grade and/or dismissal by writing to the Director of Education.
+Students may appeal their grade and/or dismissal by appealing to the Director of Education.
 The appeal must include explanation of:

 Why he/she did not make satisfactory progress in the past